Cloud-SPAN/create-aws-instance-0-overview/index.md

 ---
 <h3 align="center">a Cloud-SPAN course</h3>

-[Cloud-SPAN](https://cloud-span.york.ac.uk) is a project run by the Department of Biology at the University of York with the aim to training researchers in the experimental design and and analysis of 'omics data using cloud-based High Performance Computing (HPC) resources.
+[Cloud-SPAN](https://cloud-span.york.ac.uk) is a project run by the Department of Biology at the University of York with the aim to training researchers in the experimental design and analysis of 'omics data using cloud-based High Performance Computing (HPC) resources.

 This course teaches how to create and manage your own Cloud-SPAN Amazon Web Services (AWS) **instance**, which is a Linux virtual machine configured with 'omics data and software analysis tools.
 The instance you will create is the same instance that is used in the Cloud-SPAN courses [Prenomics](https://cloud-span.github.io/prenomics00-intro/) and [Genomics](https://cloud-span.github.io/genomics01-intro).
 As such it is an excellent vehicle for those who want to self-study those courses or have taken them and now want to practice further or with other materials in their own time.